nginx-proxy/nginx-proxy/README.md

 ### Multiple Hosts

-If you need to support multipe virtual hosts for a container, you can separate each enty with commas.
+If you need to support multipe virtual hosts for a container, you can separate each entry with commas.
 For example, `foo.bar.com,baz.bar.com,bar.com` and each host will be setup the same.

 ### Separate Containers